Skip to content

 Cairnsgarroch — common questions

-How hard is Cairnsgarroch?
+What difficulty is Cairnsgarroch?

-When is the best time to climb Cairnsgarroch?
+What's the best month to climb Cairnsgarroch?

-Can I bring my dog up Cairnsgarroch?
+Can dogs go up Cairnsgarroch?

 Is Cairnsgarroch safe in winter?